lazardobrota/Catapult/README.md

 </p>
 <p>

-  **Second**: There is a quiz system, person can choose between three types of quizzes about cats, to see how well they know them. <br/>
+  **Second**: There is a quiz system, person can choose between three types of quizzes about cats, to see how well they know them.
   They are "Guess the cat", "Guess the fact", "Left or right cat".
-After finishing the quiz, person gets a score of how well they did.<br/>
+After finishing the quiz, person gets a score of how well they did.
   They can then publish that to leaderboard which brings us to third part.
 </p>
 <p>